$ cd fundamentals-of-devops

 |

-When you’re done experimenting with Ansible, you should manually undeploy the EC2 instances by finding each one in the EC2 Console (look for the instance IDs the playbook writes to the log), clicking "Instance state," and choosing "Terminate instance" in the drop down, as shown in Figure 19.
+When you’re done experimenting with Ansible, you should manually undeploy the three EC2 instances as shown in Figure 9.
 This ensures that your account doesn’t start accumulating any unwanted charges.

 Now that you’ve seen server orchestration, let’s move on to VM orchestration.